Nabeel70/SignFlow/backend/README.md

 ## Connecting The Extension

 The Chrome extension service worker posts microphone chunks to `POST /api/v1/sign-sequence`.
 Set the desired endpoint inside the extension popup (Backend endpoint section) if you deploy the backend to another host.

+## Deployment Notes

+- The backend is a standard Node app and runs on Render, Railway, Fly, Cloud Run, etc. Provide the same environment variables from `.env` when deploying.
+- Ensure the production deployment runs behind HTTPS so the Chrome extension can reach it without mixed-content warnings.
+- `/health` is a lightweight GET endpoint used by the popup “Test” button; make sure it is exposed publicly.